rmd6502/giuliani-arpeggio-helper/README.md

 This app helps classical and finger style guitarists choose exercises from Mauro Giuliani's 120 Right Hand exercises based on difficulty, then 'randomize' within a difficulty level to produce a set of exercises for a practice session.
+The studies returned are displayed nicely for ease of use.